 Sales Tool Nice-to-Haves

-There will always be a time and a place for meetings, but if they can be avoided, why not?
+There will always be a time and a place for face-to-face meetings, but if they can be avoided, why not?
 Conference calls make it easier for businesses to communicate and are a prime example of how the rise of technology has helped salespeople.

 As well as reducing the time salespeople spend travelling to meetings, conference calls improve meeting attendance and give you a sustained competitive advantage.